-The academic year of the Ostrow School of Dentistry is divided into three 14-week trimesters.
-The graduate program in craniofacial biology follows the university calendar.
+The academic year of the Herman Ostrow School of Dentistry is divided into three 14-week trimesters.
+Certain programs require entrance to a summer session.
+The graduate program in craniofacial biology, the online master's program in advanced orofacial pain and oral medicine, and the online master's program and online graduate certificate program in geriatric dentistry follow the university calendar.